mtakahiro/gsf/README.rst

 flag
 ~~~~~~~~
-- 0: Start from generating z=0 templates.
+- 0: Generating z=0 templates (takes a while if MILES).
+Start from here if parameter in config file is changed.
 Then go to 1.
-- 1: Start with pre-existing z=0 templates.
+- 1: Redshift template to z=z_input, using pre-existing z=0 templates (from step0).
 Then go to 2.
-- 2: Start with pre-existing z=z_input templates.
+- 2: Fitting part, using pre-existing z=z_input templates (from step1).
 Then go to 3.
 - 3: Only plot SFH and SED using existing result files.